CS171/Homework_instructions/week-08/hw/week-08_hw.md

     	hw/
     		implementation/ ...folder for your code
         		index.html
             	css/ 		...folder with all CSS files
             	js/ 		...folder with all JavaScript files
-            design/         ...folder for your sketches
         lab/

             ...